 Kingston Place, Waipawa

-If a flat is not available immediately on application, your name will be placed on a waiting list.
+Current demand for housing is high, it is likely that a flat will not be available immediately and your name will be placed on a waiting list.
+Properties are allocated on a “greatest needs first “basis .

 Disclaimers and Copyright